Siteimprove/CMS-plugin-Wordpress/tests/live/README.md

 ## Credential-free validation

 `npm run test:live:contracts` verifies URL mapping, required configuration and recognition of real Live page data versus login/missing-page responses.
+It also checks both login failure paths for unhandled event rejections and guards against adding screenshot/trace/video/session capture or artifact uploads to the current live runner and workflow.

 The PHP fixture can be checked locally without any Siteimprove credentials: